 The park offers fourteen hiking trails through dunes and forested trails with various mileage and difficulty.
 We recommend the three below easy hikes.

-- Montville Nature Trail, 0.5 mile trail through trees and over a creek.
+- Montville Nature Trail, a 0.5-mile trail through trees and over a creek.

-- Wellington Ditch, 2-mile trail between the visitor center and campground.
+- Wellington Ditch, a 2-mile trail between the visitor center and campground.

 - Mosca Pass Trail, although 3.5 miles one way, your family can turn back any time.